 4. Supporting the savings and investments of Black households

 The US racial wealth gap is the product of intergenerational transfers, lower incomes, and a lack of financial inclusion.
 BEM and MGI research shows, for instance, that the median Black household has just one-eighth the wealth of the median White household, with inheritances driving 60 percent of the disparity in annual flows.
-Smaller paychecks also mean that Black households save $75 billion less annually than White households.
+Smaller paychecks also mean that Black households save $75 billion less annually than White households.38 Black households are one-third less likely to own their homes, and the median value of those homes is one-third lower than those of White-owned homes.39

 Additionally, 14 percent of Black adults are unbanked—that is, they are not being served by a bank or similar financial institution.
-Of unbanked households, 29 percent cited insufficient money to meet minimum-balance requirements as the main reason for not having a bank account, while more than 16 percent said they do not trust banks.
+Of unbanked households, 29 percent cited insufficient money to meet minimum-balance requirements as the main reason for not having a bank account, while more than 16 percent said they do not trust banks.40 Proximity was less of a factor, with just 2.2 percent of respondents citing inconvenient bank locations.41

 HBCUs also have an opportunity to address banking barriers and help to remove predatory debt traps for students and community members.
 Because HBCUs are often highly trusted institutions in their communities, they can connect their students and communities with more inclusive financial services—for example, ones without minimum-balance requirements.